vickypandey14/User-Roles-and-Permissions-APIs-in-Node-JS-MongoDB/README.md

 ## Features

-- Role-based authentication
+- **Role-based Authentication:** Implement secure authentication based on user roles, ensuring that users have appropriate access levels.
-- Permission management
+- **Permission Management:** Define and manage granular permissions to control user actions and access within the application.
-- API endpoints for user management
+- **User Management API Endpoints:** Explore a variety of API endpoints for effective user management, allowing operations such as user creation, deletion, and retrieval.
-- MongoDB integration for data storage and many more.
+- **Post and Post Category:** A newly added feature includes post and post category management, expanding the functionality of the application.

 ## Getting Started